Mambury Njie: Early career

 Njie entered government service as an analyst with the Policy Analysis Unit, Office of the President, from 1989 to 1990.
 For the next two years, he worked as an economist with the Department of State for Finance and Economic Affairs.
 From February 1994 to July 1996, he worked as principal economist and head of the Macroeconomic and Financial Analysis Unit (MFAU) at the department.

 He entered the foreign service in July 1996 as economic counsellor at the Gambian Embassy in Taipei, Taiwan.
-From January, he became acting deputy head of mission, an in March he became chargé d'affaires at the embassy.
+From January, he became acting deputy head of mission, and in March he became chargé d'affaires at the embassy.
 From November 1997 to June 2001, Njie was the acting Gambian Ambassador to Taiwan and the Philippines.

 Presidential advisor and Minister

 In July 2001, Njie returned to The Gambia and worked as Permanent Secretary at the Office of the President.
 He oversaw the President's Empowerment for Girls' Education Project and also the creation of the Gambia National Petroleum Company (GNPC).
 From November 2004 to June 2005, he worked as the managing director of the Social Security and Housing Finance Corporation (SSHFC).

-In June 2005, Njie was appointed as Secretary General and Head of the Civil Service of The Gambia, and acted as the President's principal advisor.
-He left this role in October 2006 but in December 2007 he was appointed as Gambian Ambassador to the United Arab Emirates.
+In June 2005, Njie was appointed Secretary General and Head of the Civil Service of The Gambia, and acted as the President's principal advisor.
+He left this role in October 2006 but in December 2007 he was appointed Gambian Ambassador to the United Arab Emirates.
 He remained in the UAE until December 2009.
 In May 2010, Njie was appointed Ambassador-at-Large and Special Advisor to the President on Economic Affairs and Energy, and in July he became Minister of Economic Planning and Industrial Development.

 In February 2011, Njie was appointed to a senior cabinet position as Minister of Finance and Economic Affairs.
 He was reshuffled to become Minister of Foreign Affairs in April 2012, but was dismissed from government in August 2012.
 He was reportedly removed for opposing the execution of nine inmates on death row.